What is the main source of law authorising this entity form?

 What types of information must be filed at the (company) register, and which of them will it be publicly available, e.g.:

-• Name, enterprise identification number and address of headquarters of an organizational investor;
+Name, enterprise identification number, and address of headquarters of an organisational investor;

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?

-President or Members’ Council (depending on the organizational structure selected by the SLLC).
+President or Members' Council (depending on the organisational structure selected by the SLLC’s owner); and

-The President or the Chairman of the Members’ Council must carry out management duties in the interests of the company in accordance with the Charter of the SLLC.
+the President or the Chair of the Members' Council must carry out management duties in the interests of the company in accordance with the Charter of the SLLC.
+In general, the President or the Members’ Council will represent the owner in performing the owner’s rights in the SLLC (see Question 20).

 How are the members of the executive body appointed, dismissed and replaced?

-If the SLLC selects the organizational structure of Members’ Council, there will be 3 to 7 members of the Members’ Council who are designated and dismissed by the company’s owner.
+If the SLLC selects the organisational structure of Members' Council, there will be three (3) to seven (7) members of the Members' Council who are designated and dismissed by the company's owner.

 Is it possible to appoint corporate directors or must all directors be natural persons?

-No. In an SLLC, the director (or general director) is appointed or employed to manage the day-to-day business of the company and must satisfy the qualifications set out by the law and company charter.
+No; in an SLLC, the director (or general director) is appointed or employed to manage the day-to-day business of the company and must satisfy the qualifications set out by the law and company charter.
+They must be natural persons.

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?